An overflow relief gully (ORG) is a plumbing device located outside your house.

 What does an ORG look like?

 An ORG is a drain-like fitting made of plastic or metal alloy located outside your house; usually close to your bathroom or laundry external wall.
-ORGs can look different on various properties and mustn’t be confused with stormwater drains.
+ORGs can look different on various properties and should not be confused with stormwater drains.

 How should my ORG be installed?